When you purchase through links on our site, we may earn a commission. Here’s how it works.

 If you have a furry friend with long or curly hair, you’ve more than likely experienced matting.
 These pesky little balls or clumps of fur not only look bad, but they can also cause discomfort and health issues with your pup or kitty.
 My Cavalier King Charles Spaniel’s fur is prone to matting, so I searched for solutions and found the best way to get mats out of dog hair.
 Here’s a complete guide on how to get rid of matted dog hair for your pet too.

 “Matting” is dense or tangled clumps of hair in a pet’s coat.
 Mats are more prevalent in long-haired dogs (and cats), especially during shedding season.
-The extra fur needs to be adequately extracted via a brush or else matting will occur.
+The extra fur needs to be adequately extracted via a brush, or else matting will occur.
 Mats can also result from dogs scratching themselves and getting their fur wet in rain or snow.

-Mats usually start with a small knot, but this can quickly turn in to a large clump.
+Mats usually start with a small knot, but this can quickly turn into a large clump.
 Left untreated, mats get larger and more difficult to remove.
-Sometimes, eliminating large mats involves pulling on the skin which is extremely painful for your pup.
+Sometimes, eliminating large mats involves pulling on the skin, which is extremely painful for your pup.
 That’s why it’s important to understand the best way to remove them.
 You should seek a professional’s assistance if the mats get unmanageable.

 In addition, severe matting can lead to health problems, such as poor ventilation and blood flow.
 If mats start to turn pink or red (or smell), you should contact your vet right away — this could be a sign of infection, which requires expert removal and treatment.

-Mats can form anywhere on a dog or cat’s coat but especially where their hair is extra long: the backs of their ears, butts, tummy area and under the arms and legs.
+Mats can form anywhere on a dog or cat’s coat but especially where their hair is extra long: the backs of their ears, butts, tummy area, and under the arms and legs.

 Before we dive into how to demat a dog, you’ll first want to make sure you have all the right tools and products handy.
 These will help set you up for dematting success.
 After the product reviews, we share some tips on how to get knots out of dog hair.

 Best Dog Detangler Spray: Scout’s Honor Conditioning Spray

 Best Dog Clippers For Matted Hair: Chibuy Professional Pet Grooming Scissors

 - Separate the mat from the surrounding hair by gently brushing back the areas around the clump of hair to focus on the problem spot.

-- Gently brush the matted area with a soft bristle brush alternating directions.
+- Gently brush the matted area with a soft bristle brush in alternating directions.
 Place your fingers under the base but above the skin to help keep tugging the skin to a minimum when brushing.
 Sweep the brush sideways to break up the hair fibers.

-- Using a dematting comb, start at the top (furthest from the skin) to detangle the mat and work your way towards the base.
+- Using a dematting comb, start at the top (furthest from the skin) to detangle the mat and work your way toward the base.
 Be extra careful not to snag the skin (keeping your hand under the fur helps).

 - Spray your conditioner around the matted area until it’s slightly damp.
 This step is optional, but we found that the conditioner makes it easier to get the brush to glide through the hair.